 Microplastics, a HUGE problem.
-I've talked about it several times, and it's getting worse and worse.
+I've talked about it several times, and it gets worse and worse.
 They are now found in the most remote places on land and in the ocean, as well as in our food.
-Now several studies around the world have confirmed that they are also present in the air we breathe, and affect the climate.
+Now several studies around the world have confirmed that they are also present in the air we breathe, and influence the climate.

 A worrying phenomenon, still in its early stages

-In this first study that finds the link between microplastics in air and climate change, scientists highlight how widespread microplastic pollution is and the potential it has to affect the climate on a global scale.
+In this first study to find the link between microplastics in the air and climate change, scientists highlight how widespread microplastic pollution is and the potential it has to affect the climate on a global scale.

-The current concentration of microplastics in the atmosphere (at least in that!)
-Is low and at this point has still little influence on the global climate.
-But given the projections (which predict a doubling of plastic waste in the coming decades) the impact on climate change could become enormous if we don't act decisively.
+The current concentration of microplastics in the atmosphere (at least that!) is low and at this point still has little influence on the global climate.
+But given the projections (which predict a doubling of plastic waste in the coming decades) the impact on climate change could become enormous if we do not act decisively.

 The microplastics circuit